 If the UT field coordinator determines that the student is not eligible to interview for another placement or to receive a grade of Incomplete, the student will receive a No Credit for the course at the end of the semester.

-There will be two opportunities for appeal associated with this decsion: 1) Student may appeal the UT field coordinator's Decision to not re-place the student and 2) Student may appeal the grade of NC once this grade has been entered.
+There will be two pathways for appeal associated with this decision: A) Student may appeal the UT field coordinator's decision to not re-place the student or B) Student may appeal the grade of NC once this grade has been entered at the end of the semester.